Ant0nSk0/tictactoe/README.md

 ![gameboard-filled](assets/images/ttt-gameboard-filled.PNG)
 Under the game area is a text displaying the current game mode.

++ Difficulties
+The versus computer mode features three difficulties:
+    + Easy
+    The computer has a predetermined moveset.
+    + Medium
+    The computer moves randomly.
+    + Hard
+    The computer will look for two of the same symbols and take the last connecting spot, meaning either blocking the other player or winning.
+Else it will take a random spot.

 + Game Over Screen
 After winning, losing or ending in a draw the user is presented with a game over screen stating the winner and asking whether they would like to play again or change the game mode.
 ![gameover-screen](assets/images/ttt-gameover.PNG)